 1. Rebate Double-Dipping

-Cheap: You’re buying a product with a $20 mail-in rebate.
-It’s such a good deal, you think you’ll buy two – but there’s a note at the bottom of the rebate form limiting the offer to one rebate per household.
-However, you figure you could get around this by filling out a second rebate form using a different address, such as a post office box.
+You’re buying a product with a $20 mail-in rebate.
+It’s such a good deal, you’d like to buy two, but there’s a note at the bottom of the rebate form limiting the offer to one rebate per household.
+You figure you could get around this by filling out a second rebate form using a different address, such as a post office box.

 Legally speaking, this is a form of fraud – and since you’re using the postal system to do it, it can be prosecuted as mail fraud.
 But even if you don’t get caught, you’re still cheating the manufacturer.
 If enough people did this, manufacturers would eventually be forced to stop offering rebates, spoiling a good money-saving promotion for everyone.

 A better way to maximize your rebate savings is to stack rebates with sales and coupons.
 This savings strategy is perfectly legit and can save you a big percentage off the purchase price.
 Couponing sites like The Krazy Coupon Lady can help you find deals like this on the products you buy.

 You’re in a hotel where a wedding reception is going on, and the trays of hors d’oeuvres entering the hall look scrumptious.
 No one’s really checking invitations at the door, so it would probably be pretty easy to walk right in.
 You could smile at the other guests, help yourself to a few handfuls of hors d’oeuvres, and be out the door before anyone realizes you don’t belong there.

 But aside from the embarrassment you’ll face if you get caught, those mouthwatering morsels weren’t bought for you.
 The wedding couple probably paid a lot of money for that food so they could treat their friends and family on their special day.
 By barging in and helping yourself, you’re literally taking food out of their mouths.